speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

   - Split into A<sub>L</sub> and A<sub>r</sub> of 128KB each
     - One further divided into BL and BR of 64KB
       - One further into CL and CR of 32KB each – one used to satisfy request
-- Advantage – quickly coalesce unused chunks into larger chunk
+- Advantage – quickly coalesce unused chunks into larger chunk (합치는 건 쉬움)
 - Disadvantage - fragmentation